 RM: But this extreme case of anti-patent troll vigilantism, or cold-blooded murder, however you want to view it, did have an effect.
 The Goodyear Vulcanite Company stopped enforcing their patent.

 JM: Apparently none of their employees was really willing to take a chance at being shot by a dentist.
-And there’s also the implication that sort of this whole denture patent was kind of Josiah Bacon’s personal project more than it was major policy of the company’s.
+And there’s also the implication that sort of this whole denture patent was kind of Josiah Bacon’s personal project more than it was a major policy of the company’s.

 RM: And the patent lapsed.
 Most of the world forgot about Samuel Chalfant.
-But the late 19th century dental profession learned from their bitter experience and what they considered the Vulcanite rubber patent reign of terror.
+But the late 19th-century dental profession learned from their bitter experience and what they considered the Vulcanite rubber patent reign of terror.
 They collectively positioned themselves so that they could no longer be milked by any profiteering patent-holders.
 Many years later, a similar scheme was put into motion to try to collect royalties for gold crowns.
 And the dental association killed it easily.
 Without firing a single shot.

 RM: 99% Invisible was produced this week by me, Roman Mars.
 It was based off a story by John Marr from his fanzine Murder Can Be Fun.
 The great, great life-changing fanzine Murder Can Be Fun.
 It’s not a website.
 It’s on paper.
 Ask your parents.
 Special thanks to plastics historian Julie Robinson.
-Yes there is such a thing as a plastics historian.
+Yes, there is such a thing as a plastics historian.
 And her name is Julie Robinson.